MenkeTechnologies/zpwr/README.md

 - vim keybindings (insert, normal and visual modes) to run current code file open in vim in tmux pane to right
 - vim keybindings (insert, normal and visual modes) to run current vim selection in tmux pane to right as standalone script
 - vim keybindings (insert, normal and visual modes) to run current vim selection in tmux pane to right in REPL
-- fzf preview pane show contents of JAR, WAR, deb, rpm, zip, tgz and gzip files controlled by central FZF*OPTS env vars
+- fzf preview pane show contents of JAR, WAR, deb, rpm, zip, tgz and gzip files controlled by central FZF...OPTS env vars
 - 11k zsh tab completions [zsh-more-completions](https://github.com/MenkeTechnologies/zsh-more-completions)
 - ergonomic, recursive tmux keybindings for next and previous windows
 - zsh keybindings to fzf search file names and syntax highlighted, numbered file preview from bat or pygementize